Answer all the questions

 Topic: Private Limited Company

-⭐ A key feature of a private limited company is that its shares cannot be offered for sale to the public.
-The ownership is limited to a small group of individuals, and shares are typically transferred privately.
-This ensures that control of the company remains within the group of shareholders.
+A private limited company is different because it cannot sell its shares to the public.
+The shares are owned by a small group of people and can only be sold privately.
+This keeps control of the company within a small group of owners.

 Explanation: